 We deny any place for overbearing, coercive, abusive, or hierarchical authority; and the interposition of any mediatorial office or class of person between Christ and the congregation.

 (Mtt 20:20-28; Lk 22:25, 26; Mtt 23:8-10; Acts 14:23; 20:17, 18; 1 Tim 5:1, 2, 17-19; Tit 1:5; Heb 13:7, 17; Jas 5:14; 1 Pet 5:1; Filial connection of apostles [see Article IX above] – 1 Cor 4:14-21; 9:1-19; 2 Cor 6:11-13; 7:2-16; 11:5-20; 12:11-21; Phil 2:19-22; 1 Tim 1:2, 18; Elders & apostles – Acts 15:2, 4, 6, 22, 23; 16:4; 21:18; Apostles, elders, & deacons – Acts 6)

 Article XI Discipline

 We affirm the responsibility of elders to exercise discipline in a spirit of gentleness over the household of faith.
 This includes members and fellow elders.
 The Scriptures enumerate various sins and sinful lifestyles that require discipline.
-They generally come under three heads: moral, behavioural, and doctrinal.
+They generally come under two heads: moral/relational and doctrinal/intellectual.
 This includes all kinds of sexual immorality, covetousness, idolatry, drunkenness, extortion, disorderly conduct, division, sectarianism, evil speaking, false teaching, and heresy.